sfazliddinov385/defender-detection-engineering-lab/README.md

 ```

 ![Action Center incident response history](screenshots/20-action-center-ir-history.png)
-*The Action Center logs the whole response: isolation, Live Response sessions, the failed cleanup of a file that was never there, the folder check, and the script that wiped the foothold.*
+*The Action Center logs the whole response: isolation, Live Response sessions, the failed cleanup of a file that was never there, the folder check, and the script that removed the foothold.*

 ---